All you need is love and a dash of Puerto Rico's magic.

 Day four: We'll see you later!

 On your last day, take a final dip in the hotel's pool and get some food at the hotel's restaurant before departing.
-Depending on your flight schedule, grab a late breakfast at Lluvia's Café set at the hillsides of El Yunque or stop by Degree 18 Juice Bar for a refreshing smoothie or açai bowl as you cuddle up in one of their colorful hammocks.
+Then, depending on your flight schedule, grab a late breakfast at Lluvia's Café or Coffee at the View, set at the hillsides of El Yunque, or stop by Degree 18 Juice Bar for a refreshing smoothie or açai bowl as you cuddle up in one of their colorful hammocks.

 Get travel inspiration, news, tips and more delivered monthly.